All Around Austin

 Explore the Texas Hill Country in Fredericksburg.
 Photo Credit: Catherine Parker

-Located in the Texas Hill Country, Fredericksburg is a perfect getaway for families.
-As a German settlement from the 1840s, it features lots of German food, like sausages.
-Sweet eaters will love the German bakeries along with pie shops.
-Along with German food, it serves locally produced beer and wine.
-In fact, Fredericksburg is the second largest wine destination in the U.S. While in town, visitors find a quaint downtown shopping district, dining and museums.
-Read on for a weekend itinerary and what to do in Fredericksburg, Texas.
+Fredericksburg is a perfect getaway for families in the Texas Hill Country.
+German settlement came to the area in the 1840s, so it features lots of German food, like sausages.
+The German bakeries are top stops as well, and there are even some pie shops.
+Food is important, however, and so are locally produced beer and wine.
+In fact, Fredericksburg is the second largest wine destination in the U.S. While in town, visitors find a quaint downtown shopping district with tasting rooms, dining, and museums.
+Here are the top things to do in Fredericksburg, Texas, on a weekend getaway.

 Old Tunnel State Park

-In an abandoned train tunnel from a hundred years ago, three million Mexican free tail bats call Fredericksburg home from May to October.
-As one of the largest colonies in Texas, see the waves upon waves of insect-eating mammals swirl out each night before dusk.
+Three million Mexican free-tail bats call Fredericksburg home from May to October in an abandoned train tunnel from a hundred years ago.
+As one of the largest colonies in Texas, see waves upon waves of insect-eating mammals swirl out each night before dusk.

 This state park location offers two viewing platforms.
 The lower viewing platform is accessed by a set of stairs and restricted to visitors over 4.

 Located at 10619 Old San Antonio Rd., southeast of Fredericksburg.
 Call 866 978-2287 for the latest bat emergence time.
-The park is free to enter though bat viewing requires advance tickets.
+Bat viewing requires advance tickets.
 General admission is $5 per person.

 Guide to Texas Caves and Bats